How To Build Your Own Vape Coils: A Primer On Everything You Need To Know

 A LOT of vapers now do this.
-And the reason why is myriad; some prefer the flavour, others enjoy the craft.
+And the reasons why are myriad; some prefer the flavor, others enjoy the craft.
 Any cloud-chaser worth their salt will almost certainly build their own coils — this is the only true path to truly GIGANTIC cloud plumes.

 How To Build Your Own Vape Coils: Wires

 A 24g 6 wrap over a 2.5mm tool/screwdriver.
-I do two of these coils and my Ohm’s end up around .3ohms, which is a perfect balance of flavour, cloud production and battery life.
+I do two of these coils and my Ohm’s end up around .3ohms, which is a perfect balance of flavor, cloud production, and battery life.